 Another experience I had with Shillington is that, due to the sheer intensity of the course, if you do miss any of it then it can be a big chunk that you need to either catch up on or miss out altogether.
 I suppose I can’t really class the shortness / intensity as a ‘downside’ of the course though, because I wouldn’t have been able to afford to take any longer than 3 months off freelancing anyway.

 For this reason I was concerned enough just at the thought of contracting something even as mild as a cold during my super-busy studies, and of course (knowing my luck) I would have to end up getting diagnosed halfway through with something considerably more serious called Anterior Uveitis — or Iritis for short — in my left eye.
-It can be hard to concentrate on your design portfolio when you get diagnosed with apparently one of the leading causes of blindness in developed countries (which had gotten quite bad due to me being misdiagnosed beforehand) and when you know your iris looks similar to this… pretty much any graphic designer’s worst nightmare.

 This interfered with numerous projects and I had to miss the packaging brief out altogether, I do actually intend to still do it at some point when I have a little more time on my hands (so stay tuned for that!).
 Due to all my hospital visits and trouble focusing, I must have missed over a week of the course in total which, in Shillo time, is a lot!

 Thankfully my iris popped back into shape after 5 very anxious days and my vision then slowly started returning to normal with several weeks’ worth of steroids and iris dilators.
 I eventually got discharged on the Monday of the final week of the course (which conveniently was my birthday).
 This felt like a bit of a miracle with it being just a matter of days before the grad show.